College Factual by our College Data Analytics Team

 Located in the suburb of Belleville, SWIC is a public college with a moderately-sized student population.
 This college ranks 73rd out of 85 colleges for overall quality in the state of Illinois.

-There were roughly 23 legal professions students who graduated with this degree at SWIC in the most recent data year.
-After graduation, legal professions degree recipients generally make about $30,069 in their early careers.
+There were about 20 legal professions students who graduated with this degree at SWIC in the most recent year we have data available.
+After graduating, legal professions degree recipients generally earn around $30,069 in the first five years of their career.

 More information about a degree in legal professions from Southwestern Illinois College